rangle/ngcourse/handout/04-controllers.md

   </div>
 ```

-However: "ng-model" is a misnomer.
+However: `ng-model` is a misnomer.
 Do not rely on controller's scope as your
 "model"!

 ## Adding "Watchers"